chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/admin-quick-start-guide.md

 ## Step 2: Enable User Login Methods

 In the **Users** section, you’ll find all the users who were active in the classic portal.
-Each user can choose their preferred login method for the **Mobohubb mobile app** (Android/iOS).
+Each user can choose their preferred login method for the **mobohubb Mobile App** (Android/iOS).
 To facilitate each login method, you must **update the corresponding user information**—email address, phone number, or password.

 ### Allow Users to Log In with Username & Password